apache/zeppelin/docs/interpreter/spark.md

 ### SparkContext, SQLContext, ZeppelinContext

-SparkContext, SQLContext, ZeppelinContext are automatically created and exposed as variable name 'sc', 'sqlContext' and 'z' respectively, Both scala and python environment.
+SparkContext, SQLContext, ZeppelinContext are automatically created and exposed as variable names 'sc', 'sqlContext' and 'z', respectively, both in scala and python environments.

 Note that scala / python environment shares the same SparkContext, SQLContext, ZeppelinContext instance.